What are the most common complaints Australian consumers have about their health insurance cover? Read on to find out.

 What are the most common health insurance complaints?

-The largest area of complaint was the benefits paid by private health funds, headlined by hospital cover policies with unexpected exclusions and restrictions.
+The largest area of complaint was the benefits paid by private health funds.
+This was headlined by hospital and extras policies with unexpected exclusions and restrictions.
 Basic and budget levels of cover often restrict or exclude services that many fund members assume will be included in cover as they are routine treatments.